Syria (region): Geography

 In the most common historical sense, 'Syria' refers to the entire northern Levant, including Alexandretta and the Ancient City of Antioch or in an extended sense the entire Levant as far south as Roman Egypt, including Mesopotamia.
 The area of "Greater Syria" (سُوْرِيَّة ٱلْكُبْرَىٰ, Sūrīyah al-Kubrā); also called "Natural Syria" (سُوْرِيَّة ٱلطَّبِيْعِيَّة, Sūrīyah aṭ-Ṭabīʿīyah) or "Northern Land" (بِلَاد ٱلشَّام, Bilād ash-Shām), extends roughly over the Bilad al-Sham province of the medieval Arab caliphates, encompassing the Eastern Mediterranean (or Levant) and Western Mesopotamia.
+The term “Natural Syria” has historically been used to describe a geographic concept of the region that predates modern political borders.
+It defines the region as a natural whole.
+However, the boundaries of Bilad al-Sham/Greater Syria were not consistently defined across historical periods and often shifted depending on administrative, geographic, or cultural usage.
+In the 20th century, this idea also entered cultural and political discourse to preserve regional unity conceptually and frame the newly imposed divisions of the French and British mandates as unnatural and artificial.

 The Muslim conquest of the Levant in the seventh century gave rise to this province, which encompassed much of the region of Syria, and came to largely overlap with this concept.
+Although it was at times organized as a province under larger empires, Bilad al-Sham was only intermittently administered as a single unified territorial unit.
 Other sources indicate that the term Greater Syria was coined during Ottoman rule, after 1516, to designate the approximate area included in present-day Israel, Palestine, Syria, Jordan, Lebanon.

 The uncertainty in the definition of the extent of "Syria" is aggravated by the etymological confusion of the similar-sounding names Syria and Assyria.
 The question of the etymological identity of the two names remains open today.
 Regardless of etymology, both were thought of as interchangeable around the time of Herodotus.
 However, by the time of the Roman Empire, 'Syria' and 'Assyria' began to refer to two separate entities, Roman Syria and Roman Assyria.

 Killebrew and Steiner, treating the Levant as the Syrian region, gave the boundaries of the region as such: the Mediterranean Sea to the west, the Arabian Desert to the south, Mesopotamia to the east, and the Taurus Mountains of Anatolia to the north.
 The Muslim geographer Muhammad al-Idrisi visited the region in 1150 and assigned the northern regions of Bilad al-Sham as the following: